 · Added complexity (not that much of an issue)

-Eliminating the need to buy and store two separate appliances, a washer dryer combo is a great investment if you live in a small apartment or house and need to save as much space as possible.
+Eliminating the need to buy and store two separate appliances, a washer dryer combo could be a great investment if you live in a small apartment or house and need to save as much space as you can.
 Even if this doesn’t apply to you, there are certain models out there that are suitable for those living in large homes with families too.

-They are more expensive than a standard washer or dryer it has to be said, but you’ll find that most washer dryers are better value than buying each machine individually.
-Factoring in their price with the high levels of convenience you’ll get as well as decent energy efficiency, and washer dryer machines are – at least on paper – a great option.
+They are more expensive than a standard washer or dryer it has to be said, but you might find that most washer dryers are better value than buying the two machines individually.
+Factoring in their price with the high levels of convenience you’ll get, as well as decent energy efficiency, washer dryer machines are – at least on paper – a great option.
 But you’ll have to ask yourself why they are not more popular than they currently are.
 Is it simply that most Aussies just don’t feel the need to combine their laundry appliances into one?
 Or does doing so mean that these machines are simply a jack of all trades, but master of none?
 You decide!

 ^By checking latest prices, you may leave Canstar Blue and be taken to a referral partner to compare.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 If you click on a brand that is not a referral partner, you will be taken to a brand page on Canstar Blue.